mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 ## Using Markdown

-The Mattermost Handbook is written in Markdown, and you can read more about using Markdown in the [Formatting Text](https://docs.mattermost.com/help/messaging/formatting-text.html) section of the User's Guide.
+The majority of Mattermost technical documentation is written in `.rst`.
+However, there are some instances where Markdown is used, for example the Mattermost Handbook.
+You can read more about using Markdown in the [Formatting Text](https://docs.mattermost.com/help/messaging/formatting-text.html) section of the User's Guide.